 6.9.11 Reassessment should normally be by the same method and format as that undertaken for the first attempt at both formal element and 'sub-element' level (see 6.9.8-9 above).
 Where this is not possible, e.g. due to the assessment being a group project, the Board should agree an alternative approach which will assess the relevant ILOs in deciding on the particular form any reassessment should take.
-Students may be required to submit a new assessment or an amended version of the original assessment as appropriate.
-Where reassessment is an amended version of their original assessment or aspects of it, and where the work has not been awarded credit, this should not be considered a case of duplication or self-plagiarism (see 6H - Academic Offences Policy and Procedure for Taught Awards).
+Students may be required to submit a new assessment or an amended version of the original assessment or aspects of it, and where the work has not been awarded credit, this should not be considered a case of duplication or self-plagiarism (see 6H - Academic Offences Policy and Procedure for Taught Awards).
 Students should not normally be required to sit the same examination paper.